-Indie and hipster are slangs that have become a part of our daily conversation though these words are not definitive in their meanings.
-Hipster originated in 40’s, and keeps coming back with new vigor and intensity every time people think it is gone for good.
-While hipster is used to refer to particular types of kids, especially teens having specific interests in music, media and magazines, Indie has many meanings, in addition to being a slang for a category of kids.
-This article attempts to find differences between indie and hipster though there is a tendency to use both terms together as indie hipster to refer to certain kids.
+Indie and Hipster are slangs that have become a part of our daily conversation though these words are not definitive in their meanings.
+Hipster originated in 40’s and keeps coming back with new vigor and intensity every time people think it is gone for good.
+While hipster is used to refer to particular types of kids, especially teens having specific interests in music, media and magazines, Indie has many meanings, in addition to being slang for a category of kids.
+This article attempts to find the key differences between indie and hipster though there is a tendency to use both terms together as indie hipster to refer to certain kids.
 Let us take a closer look.

 What is the difference between Indie and Hipster?

 Indie: Indie is a short form for independence and captures many genres such as art, music, etc.

 Hipster: Hipster is a slang term used for individuals who are ostracized from the main culture.

 Indie: Indie kids are unique.

 Indie: Indie captures a large scope that includes many cultural aspects.